Self-Guided Brainspotting

-At growURpotentential we support self-guided Brainspotting, as many across the globe are investing in this powerful tool for self development authored by David Grand, PhD
+At growURpotentential, we support self-guided Brainspotting, a relatively new brain-body way to meditate.
+Many across the globe are investing in this powerful tool for self-development authored by David Grand, PhD.

 Embodiment Practice

-• When we use BioHUGS we are grounding ourselves to deepen our connection to our bodies potential to self regulate and growing confidence that we can develop self mastery.
+When we use BioHUGS, we are grounding ourselves to deepen our connection to our body's potential to self-regulate and growing confidence that we can develop self-mastery.

 Tips for Impactful Self-guided Brainspotting